AlexMercedCoder/tutorialblog/content/blog/2021/10/my_first_react_app_2021_to_react_app/index.md

 So let's start with the main option, run the command `npx create-react-app my-first-react-app`

-this create a folder with our project, keep in mind this folder will have a git repository out of the gate.
+this creates a folder with our project, keep in mind this folder will have a git repository out of the gate.

 ## Getting Familiar with what's inside